 - Instruction in first aid and emergency preparedness help Scouts prepare to take care of themselves and others when their help is most needed

-- Religious observance is a regular part of the Boy Scout program
+- Religious observance is a regular part of the Scouts BSA program

 Cub Scouts also have lots of character development material incorporated into the program.

-- Character Connection activities help Cub Scouts think about how they can make the right choices in their everyday lives
+- Some activities help Cub Scouts think about how they can make the right choices in their everyday lives

 - Religious emblem programs help develop their spiritual lives